CHAD: Combinatory Homomorphic Automatic Differentiation: Linear -Calculus as an Idealised AD Target Language

-We consider the terms of this language up to the $\beta\eta+$-equational theory of Fig. \ref{fig:minimal-linear-beta-eta}, where equations hold on pairs of terms of the same type in the same context.
+We consider the $\beta\eta+$-equational theory of Fig. \ref{fig:beta-eta} and \ref{fig:minimal-linear-beta-eta} for our language, where equations hold on pairs of terms of the same type in the same context.
 It includes $\beta\eta$-rules as well as commutative monoid and homomorphism laws.